PyRepair/maniple/training-data/summarize-experiment/matplotlib/3/prompt_response_response_2.md

-The bug in the provided function is caused by setting `self._filled` to `False` unconditionally.
-This causes a discrepancy when testing for whether the marker is filled or not.
+The error message indicates that the `is_filled` method is returning `True` when it should not be.
+This suggests that the `MarkerStyle` object is being incorrectly filled, which could be due to an issue in the `_recache` method.

+Upon analyzing the buggy function and the runtime values, it appears that the `_filled` attribute is being set to `False` in the buggy function, whereas it should be set to `True`.
+This could be the reason for the incorrect behavior of the `is_filled` method.

-To fix the bug, the function should set `self._filled` to the opposite of `self._fillstyle == 'none'`.
+To fix this bug, the `_recache` method should be updated to set the `_filled` attribute to `True` instead of `False`.

-Here's the corrected version of the function:
+Here's the corrected code for the `_recache` method:

 ```python
 def _recache(self):